Jahia/scriptlanguages-javascript-examples/README.md

 # scriptlanguages-javascript-examples

-A simple example on how to use javascript as a scripting language for Jahia views.
+A Jahia Digital Experience Manager (DX) module that provides a simple example on using javascript a a scripting language for Jahia DX views.
 All standard Jahia variables are exposed as javascript variables, you can display node contents, etc.

+This module should mostly be considered as a proof-of-concept.
+It is not recommended to use this code in a production environment.
+For more information about Jahia DX, please go to: https://www.jahia.com/platform/digital-experience-manager

 ## Requirements
 - Jahia 7.2.0.0 or more recent